yasirshah-analyst/retail-sales-data-cleaning-power-bi-dashboard/Readme.md

 # Retail Sales Data Cleaning & Business Intelligence Dashboard
+End-to-end Retail Sales Analytics project using Power Query, Power BI, and DAX — covering data cleaning, data modeling, dashboard development, and business insights.

 # 📌 Project Overview

-This project demonstrates a complete end-to-end Data Analytics and Business Intelligence workflow, transforming raw retail sales data into a clean, structured, and interactive business dashboard.
+This project demonstrates a complete data analytics workflow: taking raw, inconsistent retail sales data and turning it into a clean, structured, interactive Power BI dashboard.

-The project follows a real-world analytics process:
+**Workflow followed:**

-- Understanding the business problem
+- Understand the business problem
-- Identifying data quality issues
+- Identify data quality issues
-- Cleaning and transforming raw data
+- Clean and transform raw data (Power Query)
-- Creating a structured data model
+- Build a structured data model
-- Developing DAX measures
+- Develop DAX measures
-- Building an interactive Power BI dashboard
+- Build an interactive Power BI dashboard
-- Extracting business insights
+- Extract business insights and recommendations
-- Providing recommendations for decision-making

-The objective was to convert unreliable raw sales data into meaningful information that helps stakeholders understand revenue performance, customer behavior, and sales trends.

-> **Note:** The original dataset and Power BI (.pbix) file are not publicly available.
-Dashboard screenshots, methodology, and analytical documentation are provided for portfolio demonstration purposes.
+> **Note:** The original dataset and .pbix file are not publicly available.
+Screenshots, methodology, and code are provided for portfolio demonstration.

 ---

 # 🎯 Business Problem

-The organization collects sales and customer information from different sources.
-However, the raw data contains several inconsistencies, formatting issues, duplicate records, and incorrect data types.
+Sales and customer data is pulled from multiple sources and arrives with inconsistent formatting, duplicate records, and incorrect data types — making it unreliable for analysis.

-These data quality problems make it difficult to perform accurate analysis and generate reliable business insights.

-The project aims to solve the following challenges:

-- Improve data accuracy and consistency
-- Prepare clean analytical datasets
-- Build a reliable data model
-- Create meaningful performance indicators
-- Develop an interactive dashboard
-- Support business decisions through data insights
+**Objective:** clean and model the data, then build a dashboard that supports reliable business decisions.

 ---